-Hawaii’s Big Island is amazingly diverse with active volcanoes, tropical rainforests, sandy beaches and snow capped peaks.
+Are you going to the Big Island of Hawaii?
+If so, you have come to the correct place!
+Here we share the most spectacular things to do in Hawaii Big Island.
+It is amazingly diverse with active volcanoes, tropical rainforests, sandy beaches and snow capped peaks.
 Hawai’i, aka the Big Island is named as such due to the fact that it is bigger than all the other Hawaiian islands combined.
 Big means lots to do!
 If you want a typical beach experience, you can get it here, but if that’s all you do, you will miss out on so much more that the island has to offer.
-Read on for our top 13 experiences on Hawaii’s Big Island that you must do!
+Read on for our top 13 things to do on Hawaii’s Big Island that you cannot miss!

 Disclosure: Some of the links in this post are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.